India Universities and Institutions Network for Disaster Risk Reduction (IUIN-DRR)

 S.No Name of the Principal Invesigator Institutional affiliation Topic NIDM Co-Principal Invesigator Latest Update

-1 Dr. Divyesh Varade IIT Jammu GLOF Susceptibility Assessment in Zanskar region of Ladakh using modelling and field-based investigations Dr. Gagandeep Singh Inception report has been approved and first installment of grant has been disbursed
+1 Dr. Divyesh Varade IIT Jammu GLOF Susceptibility Assessment in Zanskar region of Ladakh using modelling and field-based investigations Dr. Gagandeep Singh Second installment approved in Expert Review Committee meeting held on 28.01.2026

-2 Dr. Manoj Kumar Rana SRM Institute of Science and Technology, Tamil Nadu Development of a GLOF Warning System through Strong Endurance Drone-based Long-Range (LoRa) Communication for the Upper Catchment of the Tista River Shri Amarjeet Kumar Inception report has been approved and first installment of grant has been disbursed
+2 Dr. Manoj Kumar Rana SRM Institute of Science and Technology, Tamil Nadu Development of a GLOF Warning System through Strong Endurance Drone-based Long-Range (LoRa) Communication for the Upper Catchment of the Tista River Shri Amarjeet Kumar Second installment approved in Expert Review Committee meeting held on 28.01.2026

-3 Dr. Sanjoy Deb Bannari Amman Institute of Technology, Tamil Nadu Design and Trial of Artificially Intelligent Early Warning System for Tunnel Construction Dr. Pankaj Kumar Inception report has been approved and first installment of grant has been disbursed
+3 Dr. Sanjoy Deb Bannari Amman Institute of Technology, Tamil Nadu Design and Trial of Artificially Intelligent Early Warning System for Tunnel Construction Dr. Pankaj Kumar Second installment approved in Expert Review Committee meeting held on 28.01.2026

 Best Thesis Ranking F.Y 2024-25